Impact 100 SRQ

 Focus Area Committees (FAC)

 Participating on a Focus Area Committee (FAC) is at the heart of our mission and what sets Impact100 SRQ apart from other philanthropic organizations.
 Our members donate and our members decide.
 Members who join one of our five Focus Area Committees find the process that starts with grant application review and ends with celebrating our grant recipients to be extremely rewarding.
 No previous experience is necessary.
-We are thrilled to part of this with you!
-Click here to view our 2022 recipients
+We encourage all interested members to be part of this rewarding experience.

 There Are 5 Focus Areas